js-it-arhitekture/users-service/README.md

 # Users Service

 ## Overview
 This is the Users service, built with Spring Boot and Gradle.
-It provides functionalities related to user management.
+It will enable user management (CRUD operations for users on MongoDB).

 ## Getting Started
 To run the Users service locally, follow these steps: